Let’s check in with ourselves…

 Looking for a new journal?
 Want a jump start?

-This Mastery Journal is a great companion on your discovery journey!
+This Mastery Journal is a great companion for your discovery journey!

-The legal stuff – I’ll never write nor promote a product I don’t believe in…with that said, this post contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission – we’re talking small – like less than a dollar – these small commissions simply help me finance this blog.
+The legal stuff – I’ll never write nor promote a product I don’t believe in…with that said, this post could contain affiliate links, which means that if you click on one of the product links, I’ll receive a small commission at no extra cost to you – these small commissions simply help me finance this blog.
 Thanks for being here.